 A son of Hell, immortal, and bound to Earth forever, Jax looks for redemption in the Mephisto Covenant—God’s promise he will find peace in the love of an Anabo.
 After a thousand years, he’s finally found the girl he’s been searching for: Sasha.

 With the threat of Eryx looming, Jax has to keep Sasha safe and win her over.
 But can he?
-Will Sasha love him and give up her mortal life?
+Will Sasha love him and give up her mortal life? (from Goodreads)

 So this book went like this: first 100 pages sucked, the middle part was pretty good, and the ending was only slightly short of a letdown.
 This book is a prime example of how important beginnings are: I was about to give up on the book forever after page 100.
 But because I usually make myself read until the end of books, I decided to keep going.
 And this isn't going to be one of those 'and I'm so happy I did!' kind of situations, but it did improve my opinions of this book and the author quite a bit.